survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 ## Enabling Sourcemaps

 If you want to enable sourcemaps for CSS, you should enable `sourceMap` option for *css-loader* and set `output.publicPath` to an absolute url.
-In case you have more loaders, each needs to enable sourcemap support separately! *css-loader* [issue 29](https://github.com/webpack/css-loader/issues/29) discusses this problem further.
+In case you have more loaders, each needs to enable sourcemap support separately. *css-loader* [issue 29](https://github.com/webpack/css-loader/issues/29) discusses this problem further.

 ## Using Bootstrap

 There are a couple of ways to use [Bootstrap](https://getbootstrap.com/) through webpack.
 One option is to point to the [npm version](https://www.npmjs.com/package/bootstrap) and perform loader configuration as above.

 The [SASS version](https://www.npmjs.com/package/bootstrap-sass) is another option.
-In this case you should set `precision` option of *sass-loader* to at least 8.
+In this case, you should set `precision` option of *sass-loader* to at least 8.
 This is [a known issue](https://www.npmjs.com/package/bootstrap-sass#sass-number-precision) explained at *bootstrap-sass*.

-Third option is to go through [bootstrap-loader](https://www.npmjs.com/package/bootstrap-loader).
-It does a lot more, but allows customization.
+The third option is to go through [bootstrap-loader](https://www.npmjs.com/package/bootstrap-loader).
+It does a lot more but allows customization.

 ## Converting CSS to Strings

-Especially with Angular 2 it can be useful if you can get CSS in a string format that can be pushed to components. [css-to-string-loader](https://www.npmjs.com/package/css-to-string-loader) achieves exactly this.
+Especially with Angular 2, it can be useful if you can get CSS in a string format that can be pushed to components. [css-to-string-loader](https://www.npmjs.com/package/css-to-string-loader) achieves exactly this.

 ## Conclusion

 Loading style files through webpack is fairly straight-forward.
-It supports even advanced specifications like [CSS Modules](https://github.com/css-modules/webpack-demo).
+It even supports advanced specifications like [CSS Modules](https://github.com/css-modules/webpack-demo).
 The approaches covered here inline the styling by default.
 Although that's enough for development purposes, it's not ideal for production usage.
 We'll cover how to handle this problem in the next chapter.